The Portfolio 'Skills Passport': How to Structure Your Bio Page for the 2026 Global Talent Marketplace

 "[Quote]" — [Name], [Role] at [Company] - Pro Tip: Link the quote to the specific project you collaborated on.
 This creates a network of verifiable evidence.

-- Collaborative Proof: If you contributed to open-source projects, list them with a link to your commits.
-This is a universal language for developers.
+- Collaborative Proof: If you contributed to open-source projects on GitHub, list them with a link to your commits.
+Pin your best Dribbble shots or Behance case studies alongside client testimonials.
+This is a universal language for both developers and designers.

 Pillar 5: Clear, Actionable Pathways for Contact